-Water that has no minerals other than calcium or magnesium carbonate (CaCO3, MgCO3) contains equal amounts of hardness and alkalinity (in hardness equivalent units).
+Water with no minerals other than calcium or magnesium carbonate (CaCO3, MgCO3) contains equal amounts of hardness and alkalinity (in hardness equivalent units).
 A total hardness that is much higher than alkalinity indicates that there is a significant amount of sulfate present in the water.
-Let’s learn about EFFECT OF WATER COMPOSITION ON COFFEE EXTRACT with Helena
+Let’s learn about the Effect Of Water Composition On Coffee Extract with Helena Coffee Vietnam.

-Hardness and alkalinity are identical in water hardness that includes no minerals other than calcium or magnesium carbonate (CaCO3, MgCO3) (in hardness equivalent units).
+Hardness and alkalinity are identical in water hardness, including no minerals other than calcium or magnesium carbonate (CaCO3, MgCO3) (in hardness equivalent units).
 A total hardness substantially higher than alkalinity implies that the water contains a significant amount of sulfate.

 Although the impact of water composition on filter coffee has been studied since 1950, espresso has just been studied for the last 20 years.
 Three different situations are discussed in the papers below:

 - At high alkalinity (>100 ppm), more of the acids extracted from coffee are neutralized by hydrogen carbonate, resulting in carbonic acid, which, depending on pressure and temperature, can decrease as carbon dioxide.
-The production of carbon dioxide during extraction adds to the resistance and so extends the extraction time under otherwise identical conditions (Fond, 1995; Rivetti et al., 2001).
-An applicable example of espresso extraction with water treated by an ion exchanger that affects total hardness or alkalinity may be found in Section 6.2.
+Carbon dioxide production during extraction adds to the resistance and extends the extraction time under otherwise identical conditions (Fond, 1995; Rivetti et al., 2001).
+A practical example of espresso extraction with water treated by an ion exchanger that affects total hardness or alkalinity may be found in Section 6.2.

 - When water is heated, high alkalinity and low hardness cause an elevation in pH; this effect is amplified when sodium is present.
-It has been claimed that decreased solubility of carbohydrates in water at high pH is the reason for greater resistance during extraction (Navarini and Rivetti, 2010)
+It has been claimed that decreased solubility of carbohydrates in water at high pH is the reason for more excellent resistance during extraction (Navarini and Rivetti, 2010)

 - No increase in percolation time was seen for high hardness and equal (or lower) alkalinity (Fond, 1995; Rivetti et al., 2001).